Fra-Sala/SuperPara/README.md

  ## Details about code and theoretical background

  For details about the logic that was followed for the implementation, or for the theoretical background, please refer to the final report.
+ For the documentation of the code, the html created with `sphinx` can be found in the `docs/_build/html` folder.

 _Francesco Sala, June 2023_